nanderson815/atlanta-triathlon-club/src/pages/swim-coaching/index.md

 Interested in learning to swim for triathlon?
 Unless you swam in high school or college, get expert eyes on your stroke before you start training.

-At Energy Lab, our coaches are experienced in helping swim beginners learn to swim for triathlon!
+At ATC, our coaches are experienced in helping swim beginners learn to swim for triathlon!

 ![](https://energylabatl.com/2017/wp-content/uploads/2017/05/18556977_10154766414597746_971767310805515168_n.jpg)